 Each week Gray and I come to you with one big idea.

 So many agency owners are sucked into their agency all the time.
 They’re so committed to client work, client fires, and #agencylife that they never take the time to think about the business they’re building.

 This can be a long and lonely road!

 #AgencyVision is your time each week to pull out of the weeds and consider topics and ideas that impact your agency from the 10,000 foot level.

 We’ll record this show LIVE in the Agency Journey Insiders Facebook group on Thursdays at 11 am EST. The segment will then hit the podcast feed on Friday mornings.

 Are you selling deliverables or transformations?

 If you’re struggling with client retention, this is a question you need to ask yourself.

-It is like they're on a rat wheel and can never get ahead.
-They get the quota out there and then the next month they're right back at it.
+It is like they’re on a rat wheel and can never get ahead.
+They get the quota out there, and then they’re right back at it the next month.